freemanjustin/gridgen2roms/README.md

 Note that I have omitted the last coordinate reported by the web app since it is a duplicate.

+## beta values
-* We need to add some additional information to the polygon points to include and extra parameter required by `gridgen-c`.
+ We need to add some additional information to the polygon points to include and extra parameter required by `gridgen-c`.
 This parameter is referred to as `beta` and it defines angles of the polygons corners.
 The sum of `beta` must always equal 4.
 For the simple grid defined by the polygon above, we will prescribe the following beta values

 ![beta points](https://raw.github.com/freemanjustin/gridgen2roms/master/docs/beta.png)